 On 14 January 2016 a terrorist attack took place near the Sari Pan Pacific Hotel and Sarinah Plaza on Jalan M.H.
 Thamrin in central Jakarta.
 The attack included a number of explosions and gun battles.
 Eight people died and a number were injured, including foreigners.

 Small-scale attacks occur on a regular basis and further incidents are likely.
 Attacks could be indiscriminate, including in places frequented by foreigners.
-Beach resorts, bars and restaurants, hotels, markets, shopping malls hosting major international brand outlets, tourist attractions, places of worship, foreign embassies, ferry terminals and airports are all potential targets.
+Beach resorts, bars and restaurants, hotels, markets, shopping malls hosting major international brand outlets, tourist attractions, places of worship, foreign embassies, polling stations, ferry terminals and airports are all potential targets.
 Indonesian government, law enforcement interests and places of worship are regularly targeted by extremists.
 Western interests are also at risk.

 Be vigilant and take care at all times.
-You should regularly review your security arrangements and be particularly vigilant during holiday periods including the Christmas and New Year period, Chinese New Year, Nyepi (Balinese New Year), Easter, Ramadan, and Independence Day (17 August) which can be a time of heightened tension and increased risk.
+You should regularly review your security arrangements and be particularly vigilant during holiday periods including the Christmas and New Year period, Chinese New Year, Nyepi (Balinese New Year), Easter, Ramadan, local elections and Independence Day (17 August) which can be a time of heightened tension and increased risk.

 There is a risk of kidnapping at sea in and around the waters of Indonesia.
 This risk is higher in the Sulu and Celebes seas.